Alfa Junior Review & Buying Guide 2024 | Electrifying

 Ginny Says

 “Alfa’s are often bought because they look fantastic – just look at the Tonale.
 But I do wonder if the Junior has missed the mark.
 It’s a bit… fussy.
-Let’s put it that way.”
+Still, it looks dramatic and different to anything else, which is always a good thing.”

 Tom Says